koorchik/node-mole-rpc/README.md

 -   **Works both in NodeJs and in a browser** (both client anf server).
 For example, you can use it to send request to webworker in your browser.
 -   **Bidirectional websocket connections support** via WS tranport.
 For example, you want a JSON RPC server which handles remote calls but the same time you want to send commands in opposite direction using the same connection.So, you can use connection initiated by any of the sides for the server and the client the same time.
 -   **Server can use several transports the same time**.
 For example, you want an RPC server that accepts connections from your local workers by TCP and from Web browser by websocket.
 You can pass as many transports as you wish.
 -   **Transport independent ping/pong mechanism**.
-You can monitor server availability and connection stability even if your transport doesn't support native ping/pong API.
+You can check server availability and connection stability even if your transport doesn't support native ping/pong API.
 -   **Lightweight**
 -   **Modern API**.
 Totally based on Promises and supports Proxified interface
 -   **Supports all features of JSON-RPC 2.0** (batches, notifications etc)